vlcn-io/cr-sqlite/README.md

 make test
 ```

-There is also a collection of python integration tests (which, at the time of this writing need to be updated to account for new fixes):
+There is also a collection of python integration tests:

 ```bash
 cd correctness